shockturtle/archipelago/README.md

 edit the YAML to fit whatever settings you want to play with:
 - name: Enter your desired slot name here, could be almost anything. {player} or {PLAYER} are replaced with the slot number, while {number} or {NUMBER} will increment once for each duplicate YAML name.
 - goal: Can be All Bosses, Gong, and Gorl, in all bosses you need to beat all bosses and raise them to the boss goal level, in gong mode you need to progress to Gong Vows to Fight and clear the mission, and in gorl mode you need to clear the mission "Servant of Darkness".
-- all_bosses_goal: Can be any number from 1 to 50, default is 4.
+- all_bosses_goal: Int, 1-50, default is 4.
 This is the level all bosses need to be before your game is cleared.
 This does nothing in other modes.
 - mission_order: Can be Vanilla, Shuffle, Progressive, and Completely Random, Vanilla does not change the mission order, Shuffle missions are in a random order in which you can beat them, Progressive missions are story order missions sent through Archipelago, Completely Random mode are random ordered missions sent through Archipelago.
-- progressive_mission_amount: Can be any number from 0 to 16, represents the percent of filler items that are replaced with progressive mission checks for the progressive mission order mode.
+- progressive_mission_amount: Int, 0-16, represents the percent of filler items that are replaced with progressive mission checks for the progressive mission order mode.
 This does nothing in other modes.
-- kaching_gather_step: Changes how much total kaching gathered is needed to send out an item.
+- kaching_gather_step: Int, 50-500.
+Changes how much total kaching gathered is needed to send out an item.
 Default is 150.
-- kaching_gather_count: Changes how many kaching steps exist.
+- kaching_gather_count: Int, 0-80.
+Changes how many kaching steps exist.
 Default is 40.
 Setting this 0 disables these checks.
 - missionsanity: Adds all mission clears to the item pool.
 This also adds equipment into the loot pool based on one of the best items from that mission.
 - tipsanity: Adds random tips from loading screens as items to the item pool.
 Adds equipment and materials into the loot pool based on tips.
 - matersanity: Adds first times creating units to the item pool.
 Adds materials into the loot pool.